Open Enrollment for 2021

 - You do not wish to enroll in, or continue to enroll in, a Flexible Spending Arrangement (FSA) or the Dependent Care Assistance Program (DCAP)

-- You are either not married or do not cover your spouse/partner for benefits.
+- You either are not married or do not cover your spouse/partner for benefits.

 You DO need to make changes during Open Enrollment if:

-- You want to enroll in, or continue to enroll in a Flexible Spending Arrangement (FSA) or the Dependent Care Assistance Program (DCAP)
+- You want to enroll in, or continue to enroll in, a Flexible Spending Arrangement (FSA) or the Dependent Care Assistance Program (DCAP)

 - You cover your spouse/partner for benefits AND you’ve received notice that you need to attest/re-attest (respond) that you do or do not owe a $50 monthly Spousal Surcharge Premium

 - For help determining whether or not you need to re-attest, see our Attesting to the Spouse/Partner Premium Surcharge During Open Enrollment page.

 Check out our Open Enrollment 101 (PDF) guide if you are still wondering what, if anything, you need to do during Open Enrollment.

 To help ensure a smooth Open Enrollment experience, please take a few moments prior to November 1 to:

 Did you know?
 Your medical plan options are determined by your home address.
 The country and/or zip code in which you live influence whether you can be covered by Kaiser/Group Health versus UMP Plus – Puget Sound High Value Network, or another plan altogether.
 So, before making your Open Enrollment changes, take a moment to log into Workday and double-check that everything looks okay.
 Refer to the Home/Mailing Address section of the Managing Your Personal and Work Information in Workday page for step-by-step guidance.